edi-wu/spotify-playlist-generator/README.md

 1. Fork and clone this repository.

-2. Install the npm dependencies: `npm install`
+2. Install the npm dependencies: `npm install`.

-3. Register your app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) to obtain your Client ID and Client Secret
+3. Register your app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) to obtain your Client ID and Client Secret.

 4. In the root directory of your local app instance, create a `.env` file with the following information: